thepante/alfs-firefox/README.md

 ### Deprecated script.
 Didn't guaranteed to work in newer Firefox versions, in that case use the [updated version of this](https://github.com/thepante/SAL-Firefox).

+**Also I'm sorry for how this old one was written 🙈.
+I can't rewrite it right now.
+Neither I have no clue at wich Firefox version this script stopped working properly.
+I recommend to use the newer one linked above.**

 ---------

 [![Screenshot](https://i.imgur.com/3yoxdiF.png)](https://imgur.com/a/35dfjzz)